-Haven’t you noticed that if you can do 8 bench press reps with a 200-pound barbell, when you switch to dumbbells you can only press a combined weight of 160 pounds for the same number of reps?
+Have you noticed that if you can do 8 bench press reps with a 200-pound barbell, you can only press a combined weight of 160 pounds for the same number of reps when you switch to dumbbells ?

 That’s because dumbbells are more free form and less stable, so you use more muscles to support the weight.
-So dumbbells are more challenging, and therefore more effective.
+Therefore dumbbells are more challenging, and therefore more effective for muscle development.

-Sometimes using a barbell can be a lot riskier than with dumbbells.
-When you’reworking out alone, a barbell can be dangerous when you don’t have a spotter.
-But you don’t need to worry when you’re using dumbbells instead.
-When you’re doing reverse lunges with a barbell, you can get injured when you lose your balance.
+In some occasions, using a barbell can be a lot riskier than using dumbbells.
+While you are working out alone, a barbell can be dangerous if you don’t have a spotter.
+However, you don’t need to worry while you are using dumbbells instead.
+During reverse lunges with a barbell, you can get injured if you lose your balance.
 That’s why it’s crucial that you use a power rack when you use barbells.
 That adds to the cost.
-But with dumbbells, you can just toss them when you lose your balance.
+On the other hand with dumbbells, you can just toss them when you lose your balance.

 How do adjustable dumbbells work?
 That depends on the type you get.
 One version requires you to add and remove plates to get the weight you want.
 Another lets you just slide a knob and the right plates stay on the dumbbell automatically.
 Either way, the benefits of adjustable dumbbells means you train more effectively, more safely, and with less money and space requirements.